-If this sounds like your inner voice giving you good advice, then you have a strong case to urge your bosses to investment in safety-engineered single-handed scalpel blade removers.
+If this sounds like your inner voice giving you good advice, then you have a strong case to urge your bosses to investment in a safety-engineered single-handed scalpel blade remover.
 Here are the top 5 reason why you (or the hospital you work for) should change your current slow, dangerous practices and invest in a single-handed scalpel blade remover.

 1. You think it is too slow to remove blades after surgery/ procedure with forceps

 Throughout your 4 years of nursing education, you were taught to remove scalpel blades with a pair of forceps.
 But forceps are fiddly to use and every now and then the forceps slip.
 “What a big waste of time”, you mumble, roll your eyes and let go a big sigh.